Anita Mui: Acting career

+In 2003, Mui was originally cast for a major role for House of Flying Daggers but eventually declined due to her failing health before any of her scenes were filmed.
+After her death on 30 December 2003, director Zhang Yimou decided to alter the script to remove her character rather than recasting her.
+The film is dedicated to her memory.

 Throughout her career, the tabloid magazines were unforgiving.
-Rumours relentlessly plagued Mui, who was accused of having tattoos on her arms and plastic surgery, and being addicted to drugs, suicidal and linked to the death of a triad leader in the 1980s and 1990s.
+Rumours relentlessly plagued Mui, who was accused of having tattoos on her arms and plastic surgery, being addicted to drugs, suicidal behavior and being linked to the death of a triad leader in the 1980s and 1990s.
 Rumours of affairs with leading actors also circulated.

-1989–2003: Politics, activism, philanthropy
+Politics, activism, and philanthropy

 Mui attended a local Hong Kong rally publicly calling for democracy during the 1989 Tiananmen Square protests that reportedly drew in 1 million people, which led to the founding of Hong Kong Alliance in Support of Patriotic Democratic Movements of China.
-She also performed in the 1989 Hong Kong concert for Chinese Democracy and vowed never to perform again in Mainland China.
+She also performed at the 1989 Hong Kong concert for Chinese Democracy and vowed never to perform again in mainland China.
+Her rendition of Bloodstained Glory (血染的風采) has been praised as best among many.
 According to the posthumous memoirs of democracy activist Szeto Wah, Mui lent significant financial and material support to Operation Yellowbird, to help activists flee from China after the Tiananmen protests.

 Mui was also actively involved in charitable projects throughout her career to give back to the community.
-After the Eastern China flood of 1991, she changed her political mind and took part with other Hong Kong stars in a Beijing concert to raise funds for victims of the catastrophe.

-The Tibetan red-crown Shamarpa (Of Kagyudpa Lineage) once said "She had a true heart.
+After the Eastern China flood of 1991, she changed her mind about her boycott of mainland China and took part with other Hong Kong stars in a Beijing concert to raise funds for victims of the catastrophe.The Tibetan red-crown Shamarpa (of Kagyudpa lineage) once said "She had a true heart.
 She was an unconventional woman and brought happiness to lots of people during her life."
 Her establishment of a nursing home in San Francisco, prompted the mayor of the city in 1992 to name 18 April as "Anita Mui Day".
 In 1993, she established the "Anita Mui True Heart Charity Foundation" (梅艷芳四海一心基金會).
 That same year, she was also one of the founders of the Hong Kong Performing Artistes Guild.
 The Canadian city of Toronto declared 23 October 1993 to be "Anita Mui Day".

 During the severe acute respiratory syndrome (SARS) outbreak, she initiated a fundraising concert titled the 1:99 Concert to raise money for SARS-affected families, which attracted famous fellow celebrities such as Andy Lau and Jacky Cheung.
 She was also awarded the "Fighting Against SARS Award" from RTHK and the newspaper Ming Pao.
 In 2003, she wrote and published the book The Heart of the Modern Woman (現代女人心).
 Profits from the book went to the Children's Cancer Foundation.